chocobanaa/FCND-Estimation-CPP/README.md

 - CRITERIA : Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data

-After ran the simulator, I could get standard deviations from logged data samples
+After ran the simulator, I calculated standard deviations from logged data samples
  -> GPS X data : 0.707 / Accelerometer X data : 0.485

 So I set the following value obtained by rounding sample cov to the first decimal place.